 - Innovative thinking

-The bachelor’s degree in Electrical Engineering at HBU includes math and science requirements, and Electrical Engineering courses, along with liberal arts core courses that include English, history, art, communications and more.
+The bachelor’s degree in Electrical Engineering at HBU includes several math and science requirements, Electrical Engineering courses and liberal arts core courses that include English, history, art, communications and more.

 The proportion of engineering degrees awarded to women reached a 10-year high in 2017, according to the American Society for Engineering Education.
 Women received 21.3 percent of all engineering bachelor’s degrees, 25.7 percent of all engineering master’s degrees, and 23.5 percent of all engineering doctoral degrees, representing a 2 percent to 3 percent increase over the proportion of engineering degrees awarded to females in 2008.

-Check out the National Academy of Engineering’s site, www.engineergirl.org, to learn more about women in Electrical Engineering careers.
-Companies who employ Electrical Engineers seek diversity in their teams and managers.
-More women are needed in Electrical Engineering.
+Visit the National Academy of Engineering’s site, Engineergirl.org, to learn more about women in the field.
+Companies who employ Electrical Engineers seek diversity in their teams and managers and more women are needed in Electrical Engineering.